Homemade Marinara Sauce (Quick + Easy)

 Here is what you’ll need:

-• Olive oil – you will use just enough to saute the garlic, feel free to make this oil free using a water saute.
+- Olive oil – Use just enough to saute the garlic.
+You can make this oil-free using a water saute.

 How To Make Homemade Marinara Sauce